 \section{Discussion}

-Our work achieves two things: first and foremost, we provide rigorous sampling complexity upper bounds for the read-out of read-out of quantum experiments as needed for the direct energy estimation of quantum-many body Hamiltonians.
+Our work achieves two things: first and foremost, we provide rigorous sampling complexity upper bounds for current state-of-the-art readout schemes applicable to near-term feasible quantum experiments, required for the direct energy estimation of quantum many-body Hamiltonians.
+This marks a shift in paradigm because it enables to formulate unconditional readout guarantees that do not rely on the assumption of having a sufficient proxy of the estimator's variance.
 Secondly, we propose an efficient and straightforward measurement protocol.
 It is immediately applicable to \acp{VQA}, where the measurement effort is a critical bottleneck.
 Moreover, our efficient readout strategy is also promising for analog quantum simulators.
 More generally, it applies to any experiment where a direct measurement of a quantum many-body observable is needed.
 Technically, our protocols rely on assigning each of the contributions of the Hamiltonian~\eqref{eq:Hamiltonian} a corresponding weight, which we obtain from probability-theoretic considerations.
 To this end, we have derived an upper bound to the probability in \cref{theorem:Bernstein} that a given empirical estimator fails to yield an $\epsilon$-accurate value for the compound target observable such as the quantum state's energy.
-This readily provides a worst-case ranges for the sample complexity which is useful, for example, in order to appraise the feasibility of employing quantum devices to quantum chemistry problems where accuracy is most crucial~\cite{Liu2022ProspectsofQuantumComputing}. \\
+This readily provides worst-case ranges for the sample complexity which is useful, for example, in order to appraise the feasibility of employing quantum devices to quantum chemistry problems where accuracy is most crucial~\cite{Liu2022ProspectsofQuantumComputing}. \\